godror/godror/connstr/README.md

 server host.

-If the `configDir` connection option is not used, then a search heuristic is used to find the files.
+If the `configDir` connection option is not used, then a search heuristic is used to find the directory containing the files.
 The search includes:

 * `$TNS_ADMIN`
 * `/opt/oracle/instantclient_19_8/network/admin` if Instant Client is in `/opt/oracle/instantclient_19_8`.